abdul-1432/Responsive-Animated-Photo-Cards/README.md

    Once satisfied with the customization, deploy the updated files to your web server or hosting platform.

-## Contributing

-If you have ideas for improvements or new features, feel free to contribute!
-Follow the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file to get started.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

-- Special thanks to [Author Name] for inspiration and guidance.
+- Special thanks to [CodePen] for inspiration and guidance.
 - Icons used in this project are provided by [Icon Name](link-to-icon).

 Happy coding!